The Love for Three Oranges: Performance

-But initial criticism in Chicago was harsh.
+Prokofiev conducted the premiere, which took place at the Auditorium Theatre in Chicago on 30 December 1921.
+Initial criticism was harsh.
 "It left many of our best people dazed and wondering"; "Russian jazz with Bolshevik trimmings"; and "The work is intended, one learns, to poke fun.
 As far as I am able to discern, it pokes fun chiefly at those who paid money for it".
 However, one newspaperman and author gave it an enthusiastic review.
 Ben Hecht wrote: "There is nothing difficult about this music, unless you are unfortunate enough to be a music critic.
 But to the untutored ear there is a charming capriciousness about the sounds from the orchestra".